finance and planning

 • Since 2015: Regular costing exercise to calculate the funding gap for achieving education targets.

-• Since 2021: annual collaborative reporting on trends in education financing with the World Bank and UIS.
+• Since 2021: Annual collaborative reporting on with the World Bank and UIS.

 Latest figures